thosgood/this-weeks-finds/markdown/101-151/week111.md

 What are these microstates?
 Much ink has been spilt over this thorny question, but one reasonable possibility is that they are \*states of the geometry of the event horizon\*.
-If we know its area, there are still lots of geometries that the event horizon could have\... and perhaps, for some reason, there are about exp(A/4) of them!
+If we know its area, there are still lots of geometries that the event horizon could have... and perhaps, for some reason, there are about exp(A/4) of them!
 For this to be true, we presumably need some theory of "quantum geometry", so that the number of geometries is finite.